jollygoodcode/twemoji/README.md

 [travis]: https://travis-ci.org/jollygoodcode/twemoji
 [inch-doc]: http://inch-ci.org/github/jollygoodcode/twemoji

-Twitter [opensourced Twitter Emoji](http://twitter.github.io/twemoji/) in Nov 2014 and they have an official JavaScript implementation of it at [twemoji](https://github.com/twitter/twemoji).
+Twitter [opensourced Twitter Emoji](http://twitter.github.io/twemoji/) and the official JavaScript implementation is available at [twemoji](https://github.com/twitter/twemoji).

 This RubyGem `twemoji` is a minimum implementation of Twitter Emoji in Ruby so that you can haz emoji in your Ruby/Rails apps too!